 Round off your Artist Biography with your final throw of the dice.
-This is your epiphany or the point where you found success.
+This is your epiphany or the point where your art career took off.
 What finally clicked?
 Did you have a stroke of luck?
-Maybe you took a gamble and it paid off.
+Maybe you took a gamble and it paid off?

 This is where you can reveal that your dream came true.
-At last, after all the sweat and tears you finally made it.
-Now you can reveal what life is like now.
+At last, after all the sweat and tears you finally became a successful artist.
+Now you can reveal what life is like for you now.

 Nothing was handed to you on a plate.
 This is your self-made triumph and it’s been a transformative journey.
 It’s your inspirational outcome that seduces your buyer into wanting to be a part of this story.

 I suggest you write out your Artist About Me page as a long draft and edit it brutally.
 Don’t worry about leaving things out.
 This is only a summary of yourself.
 It has to read well.
 Write different versions and compare them.

-Think of your Artist Biography as an anecdote, the story is true but over the years you have refined the tale and now it’s short and snappy with a well-timed punchline.
-Try to do that with your bio.
+Think of your Artist Biography as a favorite anecdote, the story is true but over the years you have refined the tale and now it’s short and snappy with a well-timed punchline.
+Try to do that with your own artist bio.

 What to Include in Your About Me Page

 You need a good picture of yourself.
 There is no need to get a professional portrait.
 It could be you in your studio or you on location somewhere.
 As long as your image presents you as a cheerful, approachable, and unpretentious person.

-Write your name clearly and consider a tagline or mini statement beneath.
+Write your name clearly and consider a tagline or mission statement beneath.
 This will indicate what you are trying to achieve and what people can expect from you and your site.

 Have a call to action.
 This can be a button link to a signup form, or a digital product.

 Showcase your more popular work and link them to your e-commerce store.
 And finally, add another chance to sign up for your email list.
 This is an art business after all.